 Teachers Join Forces With First Book: Weingarten Challenges AFT Members to Give Five Million Books to Kids in Need

-"By working with our friends in the AFT, we're able to reach thousands more schools serving kids in need," Zimmer said.
-"The dedication of these educators is inspiring.
-Everyone at First Book is proud to be able to help them make a difference in their students' lives."
+“By working with our friends in the AFT, we’re able to reach thousands more schools serving kids in need,” said First Book president Kyle Zimmer.
+“The dedication of these educators is inspiring.
+Everyone at First Book is proud to be able to help them make a difference in their students’ lives.”

 Any teachers, librarians or school staff working with children from low-income families can sign up with First Book to access a steady stream of new, quality books.

 Click below to see a video of Kyle talking to the assembled AFT educators about our work together, and about her memories of Mrs. Evans, her own unforgettable first-grade teacher.